The AI-first unified platform for front-office teams

 2. Self-regulation

-Managing and expressing emotions in healthy and appropriate ways, controlling impulsive behaviours.
+Managing and expressing emotions in healthy and appropriate ways, controlling impulsive behaviors.

 3. Motivation